|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Sale of surplus non-fossil electricity within Ontario is not happening because within the existing Ontario electricity system no party has a mandate for changing the electricity rate structure.
 The present system of a Global Adjustment equally distributed over all kWh sold incents use of fossil fuels in preference to surplus non-fossil electricity.

-The on-going failure to sell into the Ontario market off-peak surplus non-fossil electricity for fossil fuel displacement is costing Ontario electricity rate payers over $2 billion per annum and is costing consumers another $2 billion per annum in easily avoidable fossil fuel consumption.
-This issue is an indication of the present level of corruption and incompetence within the present Ontario government and its agencies.
+The on-going failure to sell into the Ontario market off-peak surplus non-fossil electricity for fossil fuel displacement is costing Ontario electricity rate payers over $1 billion per annum and is costing consumers another $1 billion per annum in easily avoidable fossil fuel consumption.
+This issue is an indication of the present level of corruption and incompetence within the government of Ontario and its agencies.

 The Ontario Ministry of Energy has the mistaken belief that energy conservation within the electricity system is a good thing.
 This ministry totally fails to understand that within a non-fossil electricity system the object should be to minimize peak kVA, not kWhe, and that subject to control of peak kVA the kWhe consumption should be permitted to rise to reduce fossil fuel kWt consumption outside the electricity system and to reduce the average cost per kWhe.